vishwaraj/droidhound/README.md

 ## About D-hound

 * dhound is a python tool designed to help penetration testers and bug hunters to perform quick dynamic scans on android apps right from terminal.
-It also keeps sniffing the change in apk version as soon as the version change is detected it will send a push notification and starts scanning.
+It also keeps sniffing (working as a cron job) the change in apk version as soon as the version change is detected it will send a push notification to the user and starts scanning.

-* Product teams can also use or modify it accordingly to regularly scan there apk builds for vulnerability checks.
+* Product security teams can also integrate or modify it accordingly to regularly scan there apk builds for vulnerability checks.

 ## Demo :
 coming